chinmay-sh/LLM_Engineer_Pathway/README.md

 ---

+NOTE: Not every course in each section needs to be done, this is just a guideline to create a structure to learning.
+Feel free to skip courses as per your level of understanding.

+---

 ## 📖 Step 1: Base Resources

 Lay a strong foundation with these essential resources to kickstart your LLM engineering journey. 📚